EmilStenstrom/django-components/README.md

 ### Registering components to custom ComponentRegistry

-In rare cases, you may want to manage your own instance of `ComponentRegistry`, or register components onto a different `Library` instance than the default one.
+If you are writing a component library to be shared with others, you may want to manage your own instance of `ComponentRegistry` and register components onto a different `Library` instance than the default one.

 The `Library` instance can be set at instantiation of `ComponentRegistry`.
 If omitted, then the default Library instance from django_components is used.